awsdocs/aws-xray-developer-guide/doc-source/xray-daemon.md

 + **Amazon EC2** – [Running the X\-Ray Daemon on Amazon EC2](xray-daemon-ec2.md)

 + **Amazon ECS** – [Running the X\-Ray Daemon on Amazon ECS](xray-daemon-ecs.md)

+You can customize the daemon's behavior further by using command line options or a configuration file\.
+See [Configuring the AWS X\-Ray Daemon](xray-daemon-configuration.md) for details\.

 ## Giving the Daemon Permission to Send Data to X\-Ray<a name="xray-daemon-permissions"></a>